solla98/SOC-Homelab-Detection-Portfolio/05-Port-Scanning/README.md

 ## Screenshots
-Screenshots of Splunk search results and detection output can be found in the `screenshots/` directory.
+Screenshots of full search results and detection output can be found in the `screenshots/` directory.

 ### Attack Simulation - Port Scan
 ![Attack Simulation-port scan](screenshots/01_port_scan_attack.png)